JaneaSystems/nodejs-mobile-react-native/README.md

 The plugin automatically detects native modules inside your `nodejs-project` folder by searching for `.gyp` files.
 It's recommended to have the build prerequisites mentioned in `nodejs-mobile` for [Android](https://github.com/janeasystems/nodejs-mobile#prerequisites-to-build-the-android-library-on-linux-ubuntudebian) and [iOS](https://github.com/janeasystems/nodejs-mobile#prerequisites-to-build-the-ios-framework-library-on-macos).
 For Android it's also recommended that you set the `ANDROID_NDK_HOME` environment variable in your system.

-Building native modules can take a long time for Android, since it depends on building a standalone NDK toolchain for each required architecture.
+Building native modules for Android can take a long time, since it depends on building a standalone NDK toolchain for each required architecture.
 The resulting `.node` binaries are then included in the final application in a separate asset path for each architecture and the correct one will be chosen at runtime.

 While the plugin tries to detect automatically the presence of native modules, there's a way to override this detection and turn the native modules build process on or off, by creating the `nodejs-assets/BUILD_NATIVE_MODULES.txt` and setting its contents to `1` or `0`, respectively.
 This can be used to start your application like this:
 ```sh